MasahideMori-SimpleAppli/delta_trace_db_py/README.md

 ## Future plans

-It is possible to speed up the database, but this is a low priority, so I think that improving usability and creating peripheral tools will take priority.
+Although further optimization is possible, performance improvements have lower priority.
+The focus will instead be on improving usability and developing surrounding tools.

 ## Notes

-This package is primarily designed for single-threaded operation.
+This package is designed for single-threaded environments.
-Unlike the Dart version, most methods within the DeltaTraceDatabase class acquire an RLock and can be called in multi-threaded mode, but other classes and utility functions are not thread-safe, so care must be taken when using them in parallel.
-Additionally, for parallel processing that does not share memory (e.g., across processes), message passing or similar mechanisms are required, just like in the Dart version.
+When using parallel processing without shared memory, additional mechanisms such as message passing are required.

 ## Support

-There is essentially no support at this time, but bugs will likely be fixed.
+There is no official support, but bugs are likely to be fixed actively.
-If you find any issues, please open an issue on GitHub.
+Please open an issue on GitHub if you find any problems.

 ## About version control